Completed Space Science Missions

 NASA MISSION OPNOM: Rhodium Crystal Preservation

-The overall project objective is to demonstrate a workable synthetic cryptobiology pipeline for sample preparation, transfer of samples to space, execute experimental procedures in space, and preserve all biological samples that retain a function of interest.
+The overall project objective is to demonstrate a workable synthetic cryptobiology pipeline for sample preparation, transfer of samples to space, executing experimental procedures in space, and preserving biological samples that retain a function of interest.

-• Sponsored by DTRA and ISS National Laboratory with support from NASA
+Funded by DTRA; Sponsored by ISS National Laboratory with support from NASA

 MISSION TAGS: #SyntheticCryptobiology #DetectDefeatDeter #BusinessOfScience #BringingScienceSolutionsToTheWorld